security-center-itsbigshawn-2/another-import/README.md

 2. web.qft  - examples of setting different options in browsers, mostly WebDriver connection mode
 3. UploadFile.qft - file upload for various browsers
 4. lighthouse.qft - integrated Lighthause audit - see Blog [Automated website audits with Lighthouse and QF-Test]( https://www.qfs.de/en/blog/article/2021/02/18/166.html )
+5. Cucumber 1.2.5 demo - an example how to use existing or new Cucumber tests with QF-Test

 For more information see the respective README.md files.